alwayswith/py-apns/README.md

 # py-apns

-a python script for apple apns
+a python script for apple push notification service